nishraptor/FrugalMaleFashionScrapeBot/README.md

   - Generate history regarding deals such that the same deals are not sent multiple times.

 GUI:
-  -Add remove button
+  - Add remove button
-  -List contents of the filter.txt file
+  - List contents of the filter.txt file
-  -Add Pause/Play Buttons
+  - Add Pause/Play Buttons
-  -Add Remove All Preferences Button
+  - Add Remove All Preferences Button
-  -Add Button to set time delay(for email)
+  - Add Button to set time delay(for email)
-  -Add help/more info features(README) in button form or something better
+  - Add help/more info features(README) in button form or something better